-- Insert both of the FX into the track or item's FX chain. - ◆ Right click over the second of these FX and from the context menu choose Run selected FX in parallel with previous FX.
+- Insert both of the FX into the track or item's FX chain. - Right click over the second of these FX and from the context menu choose Run selected FX in parallel with previous FX.

-✓ VST: ReaEQ (Cockos)

-✓ // VST: ReaDelay (Cockos)

-✓ || VST: ReaComp (Cockos)

-✓ JS: Exciter
+✓ VST: ReaEQ (Cockos) // VST: ReaDelay (Cockos) ✓ II VST: ReaComp (Cockos) JS: Exciter compression independently of each other to an instrument, or two separate instances of compression to a vocal.

-This is illustrated in the chain shown on the left.
-The two sets of lines indicate that after passing through ReaEQ the audio stream will be processed by ReaComp in parallel with ReaDelay before being passed on through the JS Exciter.
+End of FX chain This is illustrated in the chain shown on the left.
+The two sets of lines indicate that after passing through ReaEQ the audio stream will be processed by ReaComp in parallel with ReaDelay before Start of chain being passed on through the JS Exciter.

 This technique can be used in any number of cases to explore creative effects.
-For example, you could use it to apply reverb and compression independently of each other to an instrument, or two separate instances of compression to a vocal.
+For example, you could use it to apply reverb and